iomesh/docs/docs/deploy-iomesh-cluster/activate-license.md

 ---
 id: activate-license
-title: Activating License
+title: Activate License
-sidebar_label: Activating License
+sidebar_label: Activate License
 ---

 IOMesh is installed and deployed with a trial license.
 You should update the trial license to a subscription or perpetual license, which depends on your IOMesh edition and how long you want to use it.